-Archiving is an optional step in the deletion process.
-It involves collecting multiple files together into one single file for easier storage and portability.
-You can download an archive locally for smaller productions (< 100 GB) or contact firstname.lastname@example.org to deliver larger archives (>100 GB) via FTP or physical media.
+Archiving involves collecting multiple files together into one single file for easier storage and portability.
+You can download an archive locally for smaller productions (< 100 GB) or you can submit a archive request from your 'My Matters' page within a particular review database:

 Archived data includes: all documents (natives, near natives, text files, metadata) and work product (tags, document notes, privilege notes, custom fields, redactions, metadata redactions, and productions).

 Archive data does not include: exhibit sets, audit/document history, search term reports, term highlighting, AI scores, or Review stage metrics

 - Moving bates numbers and folders (optional)